Why You Need Worldbuilding (Yes, You) |Worldbuilding 1|

 First of all, worldbuilding is not description.
 Those aren’t the same thing.
 Yes, many authors use description to get across their worldbuilding, and sometimes they can be clunky with it.

 But worldbuilding can be as simple as having your character put on a pair of rubber boots before they leave the house instead of wearing sandals.
 It can be having a painting of a dictator on the wall instead of a family portrait.
-These details don’t have to slow down the pacing of your story or interrupt it with long paragraphs of exposition.
+It's something I still work on, but these details don’t have to slow down the pacing of your story or interrupt it with long paragraphs of exposition.
 With a tiny detail here and one there, they can add colour to your story.
 Substance.
 A sense that your world is more than an empty, white room.

 Language is culture.
 Language is hierarchy.
 Language is societal values.
 Language is history.
 Language is conflict.